TooAngel/screeps/doc/CodeBase.md

 To add debug messages `Room.debugLog(TYPE, MESSAGE)` and `Creep.creepLog(MESSAGE)` are suggested.
 Especially the `creepLog` allows granular output of the creep behavior based on the room and the creep role.

+## Testing

+`node utils/test.js` will start a private server and add some bots as test cases.

 ## Upload